itsmillertim3/perform2021/extending-dynatrace/lab-guide/content/05_extension-2.0/index.md

 ## Upload the extension to your tenant
 Go back to swagger and switch to environment api V2.

-Use extension 2.0, POST extension (2nd link) and try it out.
-Don't forget to authorize first.
+Use the extension 2.0 section, POST extension (2nd link) and try it out.
+Don't forget to authorize yourself first.

-Choose your demoextension.zip file
+Choose your demoextension.zip file, and press execute.

-The extension has been uploaded .
+Check that the extension has been uploaded successfully by checking the response.

-To enable it, use the 8th link: POST extensions/extensionname/environmentConfiguration.
+To enable the extension, use the 8th link: POST extensions/extensionname/environmentConfiguration.
 Try it out.

 Enter the name of the extension com.dynatrace.demo.extension and enter the correct version number (1.0.0).

 Press execute.

+Check that the extension has been uploaded activated by checking the response.

 Wait a few seconds and check that your dashboard has been imported on the Dynatrace UI under dashboards.